cassiejeppsen/backups/README.md

 ##!important
 Use !important with caution.
 Preferably, only use !important when you have a style you know you ALWAYS want to take preference, like .error{ color:red!important }.
 It is NOT advised to simply use !important reactively to get yourself out of a tight spot.
 Always try to rework your LESS to fix the problem first.
 This is where using short selectors and avoiding IDs comes in handy.

+##IDs

+I'll make a brief statment about IDs here:

+Don't use IDs in LESS.!

+IDs are more than fine to be used in markup, but only use classes for styling.

 #Responsive Guidelines